-Counsel to the Independent Trustees.
-Blank Rome LLP, 1271 Avenue of the Americas, New York, New York, 10020 serves as counsel to the Independent Trustees.
+Counsel to the Trust.
+Blank Rome LLP, 1271 Avenue of the Americas, New York, New York, 10020, serves as legal counsel to the Trust.

 Compliance Consulting Agreement

 Northern Lights Compliance Services, LLC ("NLCS"), an affiliate of Ultimus, provides a Chief Compliance Officer to the Trust, as well as related compliance services, pursuant to a consulting agreement between NLCS and the Trust.
 Under the terms of such agreement, NLCS receives fees from the Funds, which are approved annually by the Board.